allartk/leaflet.offline/README.md

 #### L.tileLayer.offline

 Extends and has the same options as [L.TileLayer](http://leafletjs.com/reference-1.0.0.html#tilelayer).
 It uses offline tiles when available and falls back to online if not.
-Tile url should be identitical as stored.
+If configured to use subdomains, the key used to store has the first defined subdomain.
 The tileserver should server the tiles with a Access-Control-Allow-Origin header.

 #### L.VectorGrid.Protobuf.Offline